DarkoPendragon/discord.js-musicbot-addon/README.md

 3. Install Visual C++

 If that doesn't fix your issue;
 1. Download and install the [Windows 8.1 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-8-1-sdk)

-This is a music plugin for Discord.js.
-Using it is as easy as:
+***
+# Examples & Options
+***
+This addon is easy to use, and doesn't require any configuration.
+More examples can be found on the repo in `examples` or once downloaded.

-__Exaple basic code, standalone:__
+__Example basic code, standalone:__
 ```javascript
 const Discord = require('discord.js');
 const music = require('discord.js-musicbot-addon');